-- Your program is an established feeding program or food distributor for low-income people.
+- Your program is an established twice monthly feeding program or twice monthly food distributor for people in need.

 - Your program is a tax-exempt organization as described in the 501(c)(3) of the Internal Revenue Service of the U.S. Treasury Department.
 A copy of the 501(c)(3) must be provided.

 - Your program does not operate out of a personal residence.

 - Your community food program serves the poor, ill and needy or homeless free of any charges.

 - Your food program does not and will not sell or barter items.

 - Your food program provides food free to all clients.
 Clients are not asked for donations or requested to participate in religious services to receive food.

 - Your food program does not discriminate on the basis of race, color, religious beliefs, age, disabilities, sex or sexual preference.